alkim0/vim-insert-timestamp/README.md

 cell, so you may need to remap your completion key.
 I use:

     let g:insert_timestamp_complete_key = "'"

+If you want to enable also printing out the current timezone with the timestamp, set

+    let g:insert_timestamp_enable_timezone = 1

 ## Usage
 After you have enabled vim-insert-timestamp.
 Go into insert mode, and press